Abercrombie & Fitch: 2007–present

-The company's stock price dropped from an all-time high of $84.23 in October 2007, to a low of $14.64 in November 2008.
-The company overhauled its merchandise mix and closed underperforming stores; however, lackluster financial performance has continued.
+The company overhauled its merchandise mix and closed several underperforming stores.
 Longtime CEO Michael Jeffries resigned in December 2014, after 22 years with the company.
 Fran Horowitz took over as CEO in February 2017.

-To combat heavy competition from fast-fashion rivals like Forever 21 and H&M, A&F announced key changes to its image.
-A&F pledged to reduce the sexually charged style of its advertising and instead focus more on customer service and diversity in staffing.
-Among the changes announced were the elimination of its iconic-yet-controversial sexualized marketing, no longer having groups of shirtless male models at new store openings, and eliminating sexualized imagery on bags, gift cards, and stores fixtures.
-A&F also changed the job title of store employees from "models" to "brand representatives", and allowed a less tightly controlled, more individualistic dress code.
-Additionally, A&F declared that "brand representatives" would focus more on customer service (by offering to help serve customers), versus the past policy of displaying aloofness toward them.
-They also aimed to promote more diversity among store employees and executives.

-In 2015, the company signaled that it would be implementing changes quickly.
-By that May, the changes were apparent in stores.
-All "permanent marketing" images at the cash wrap and fitting rooms were removed, and store models were no longer dressed in Abercrombie-branded clothes.
+To combat competition from more downscale fast-fashion rivals like Forever 21 and H&M, A&F announced light changes to its image.
+A&F pledged to reduce the level of its sexually charged style of advertising and instead focus more on customer service.
+A&F also changed the job title of store employees from "models" to "brand representatives", and allowed a less tightly controlled, more individualist dress code.
+Additionally, A&F declared that "brand representatives" would focus more on customer service (by offering to help serve customers), versus the past reputation of displaying aloofness toward them.
+In 2015, the company signaled that it would begin implementing these changes.
+By that May, store models were no longer forced to wear Abercrombie-branded clothes.

 According to recent reports from Q1 2021, it was the "group’s best second-quarter operating income and margin since 2008, with sales exceeding pre-pandemic levels."

-In April 2022, Netflix released a documentary entitled, White Hot: The Rise & Fall of Abercrombie & Fitch directed by Alison Klayman.
-The documentary explores the reign of Abercrombie & Fitch in the late 1990s and early 2000s, discussing its past transgressions and exclusionary practices.

-Market value

-In April 2017, the company was described by Standard & Poor's as having a market value of $650 million and about $420 million cash on hand.
-In May 2017, the company was in talks to sell itself.
-Potential buyers included rivals Express (a fellow former L Brands subsidiary) and American Eagle Outfitters, and private equity firm Cerberus Capital Management.
-However, negotiations failed by early July, contributing to a 21% drop in A&F's stock price.